raccoon-ncku/workshop_SIT/README.md

 ![compas_installed_in_rhino](assets/img/compas_installed_in_rhino.png)

 ## Docker Image
-A docker image file around 3GB needs to be deployed to the computer before the session.
-Please download the docker image (open source) via the google drive link below in every PC in SR-3D and 3E.
+A docker image file of around 3GB needs to be deployed to the computer before the session.
+Please download the docker image (open source) via the Google Drive link below in every PC in SR-3D and 3E.
 [Google Drive Link](https://drive.google.com/drive/folders/1159IfPik13sScniSJwjBX9LQlO-e-gGp?usp=sharing)

 Once downloaded, please follow the steps below to load the image into Docker:

-- If Google Drive compress the file into a `.zip` file, please unzip it first.
+- If Google Drive compresses the file into a `.zip` file, please unzip it first.
 The file should be named `rccn-ros-x64.tar`, and don't unzip the `.tar` file.
-- open Docker Desktop, make sure the docker engine is running.
+- open Docker Desktop, and make sure the docker engine is running.
 - open PowerShell, and navigate to the folder where `rccn-ros-x64.tar` is located
-- type in `docker load -i .\rccn-ros-x64.tar` then press enter, wait for the command to finish.
+- type in `docker load -i .\rccn-ros-x64.tar` then press enter, and wait for the command to finish.

-After the command above is finished, open docker desktop and navigate to the image tab, check if there is a image named "rccn-ros".
-If thas is the case, its okay to delete the `.tar` file.
+After the command above is finished, open Docker Desktop and navigate to the image tab, check if there is an image named "rccn-ros".
+If thas is the case, it's okay to delete the `.tar` file.

 ## Final verification
 Open this repository in Visual Studio Code, find the file `docker-compose